AngelFelizR/ISL-Practice/README.md

 $$

-An error is **reducible** if we can improve the accuracy of $\hat{f}$ by using the most appropriate statistical learning technique to estimate
+An error is **reducible** if we can improve the accuracy of $\hat{f}$ by using a most appropriate statistical learning technique to estimate $f$.
-$f$.

-The challenge, when are making sense of data it’s that we don’t at the beginning much of the error correspond to each type.
+The challenge to achieve that goal it’s that we don’t at the beginning how much of the error correspond to each type.

 $$
 E(Y-\hat{Y})^2 = E[f(X) + \epsilon - \hat{f}(X)]^2 \\